base/base-store/README.md

 //=> 'z';
 ```

-Additionally, `store.set` persists values to disk, but `set` does not.
+The main takeaway is that `store.set` persists values to disk, but `set` does not.

 The goal is to have methods dedicated to getting and persisting config values, while cleanly co-existing with the methods that deal with getting and setting values in-memory.